 From Abracadabra to Zombies | View All

-In other words, as William Hirstein says, confabulation is not just a deficit of memory.
-It is something anybody might do, even people with perfectly fine memories and healthy brains.
+William Hirstein puts it this way in Brain Fiction: Self-Deception and the Riddle of Confabulation: confabulation is not just a deficit of memory; it is something anybody might do, even people with perfectly fine memories and healthy brains.
 We know that children and many adults confabulate when encouraged to talk about things of which they have no knowledge.
 We know that eyewitnesses can be influenced by suggestive inquiries to confabulate.
-According to Helen Phillips, "some experts argue that we can never be sure about what is actually real and so must confabulate all the time to try to make sense of the world around us."
+Even so, most of the study on confabulation has been done on unhealthy minds, rather than healthy ones.
+But this is changing.

 books and articles

 "The Eyes that Spoke," by Martin Kottmeyer A case history of confabulation.